LoiFragola/LoiFragola/README.md

 - 🎮 GameAthon 5.0, Global Game Jam (GGJ) 26, and many other game jam experiences.
 - 💡 Promotional experience in the field of automation at the İzmir Trade Fair
-- 🌍 Participant of international hackathons and a member of the organising team for the school’s TEDx event
+- 🌍 Participant of international hackathons and co-organizer for the school’s TEDx event
 - 🔬 currently working in the fields of automation, PLCs, game development and software development

 ---